RapidSOS: History

 RapidSOS’ first product was the smartphone app Haven.
 The app gave users the ability to see family members' real-time locations, "check in" to send their location to their loved ones, and call 9-1-1 on behalf of someone else, sending that person's location and personal information to the dispatch center closest to them.

 From 2012 to 2015, RapidSOS studied the data from over 12 million 911 calls.
 From 2016 to 2017, RapidSOS began testing its platform with location data, working with Emergency Communication Centers (ECCs) across the country.
 In 2018, RapidSOS worked with Apple to allow U.S. iPhone users who call 911 to automatically and securely share their location data with first responders through the RapidSOS Platform.
 By the end of the year, RapidSOS partnered with Google to send Android ELS data through the RapidSOS Platform as well.

-The ride-sharing platform Uber became RapidSOS's first partner to provide additional data, with the integration of an in-app emergency button and real-time location updates.
-In 2020, iPhone users received the option to opt in to have their Medical ID information delivered to 911 through the RapidSOS Platform.
-RapidSOS established the Emergency Health Profile - a free and secure way for Americans to share critical health data in the event of an emergency.

 In March 2023, American online and mobile prepared food ordering and delivery platform Grubhub announced a partnership with RapidSOS.
-Grubhub announced that the partnership will improve the safety of its drivers via sharing dynamic location data as well as caller ID directly to 911 responders when an emergency call is placed via the Grubhub for Divers app.
+Grubhub announced that the partnership will improve the safety of its drivers via sharing dynamic location data as well as caller ID directly to 911 responders when an emergency call is placed via the Grubhub for Drivers app.

 Featured products

-RapidSOS sends information from IoT devices and apps to public safety during emergencies.
+RapidSOS sends information from IoT devices and apps to public safety during emergencies and anxious moments.